OANDA vs Trading 212 Comparison

 Which brokers offers more tradeable asset classes, OANDA or Trading 212?

-OANDA offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies and Agriculturals.
+OANDA offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies and Agriculturals.
 Looking at total tradeable symbols, OANDA has 124, compared to 1785 from Trading 212.

 Can I trade cryptocurrency with OANDA or Trading 212?